damncabbage/hisaishi/HOWTO.md

 We tested this player a lot in Chrome.
 If you could use that for the player that would be great, but it should work in a lot of other browsers too.

+## Requires

+We recommend that you use RVM and a Ruby version of at least 1.9.2.
+Check out [rvm.io](https://rvm.io/) for info on how to install it.

+## Setting up the player to run at startup (Mac OS X)

+**NOTE:** this requires a little technical know-how and the administrator password.

+We've got a plist that sets up the player to run on startup.
+To set it up for your username, open **au.org.smash.hisaishi.playerlaunch.plist** and change the following:

+**UserName**
+Should be the user that owns the directory you put Hisaishi in.

+**WorkingDirectory**
+The path to the directory you put Hisaishi in.
+You can find this out by typing
+<code>pwd</code>
+into the command line.

+To load the updated plist, type
+<code>sudo launchctl load au.org.smash.hisaishi.playerlaunch.plist</code>
+and Hisaishi should run when you start your Mac.

+To remove it, type
+<code>sudo launchctl remove au.org.smash.hisaishi.playerlaunch</code>
+and it should shut down and no longer launch on startup.

 ## Starting the player

+**NOTE:** this requires a little technical know-how.

 The computer is set up with a particular directory that has all of Hisaishi's stuff in.
 Open up Terminal and type